dbautista98/chime-reduction/README.md

 # chime-reduction

+## TODO: update to reflect new packaging and process

 The CHIME data transfer method is fully automated with cron jobs now.

 One job runs on prospero and pulls the data from the remote sftp server with the following command: